 I just tried to pour some basic concepts into your brain.
 Now it’s time to move on.

 I just tried to pour some basic concepts into your brain.
 Now it’s time to move on.
-Let us see what exactly are the differences between traditional machine learning and deep learning.
+Let us see the differences between traditional machine learning and deep learning.

 Machine Learning vs Deep Learning